mifrandir/wirvsvirus/README.md

 You can find some example outputs in the `data` directory.

-There are still many things to do:
+There are still many things to implement:
-- Reimplement in more efficient language
+- cross-city transfers
-- Implement various groups and group sizes (Household, Families, Neighbourhoods, Cities, ...)
+- behaviour changes
-- Use concurrency
+- quarantine
-- Implement behaviour changes
+- health service
-- ...
+- apparent statistics